How to buy Whitefield (WHF) shares

 Whitefield Limited is a capital markets business based in Australia.
-Whitefield shares (WHF) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $4.73 – a decrease of 0.42% over the previous week.
-Whitefield has a trailing 12-month revenue of around $17.5 million.
+Whitefield shares (WHF) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Whitefield has a trailing 12-month revenue of around $12.7 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Whitefield